sathomas/jsDataV.is/src/text/ch6/02-svg.md

 }
 ```

-To show the table we use event handler functions that tracks when the mouse enters or leaves an <span class="smcp">SVG</span> path for a county.
-To find these `<path>` elements we can use the `querySelectorAll()` function that modern browsers support.
-Unfortunately that function doesn't return a true array of elements, so we can't use array methods such as `forEach` to iterate through those elements.
+To show the table we use event handler functions that track when the mouse enters or leaves an <span class="smcp">SVG</span> path for a county.
+To find these `<path>` elements, we can use the `querySelectorAll()` function that modern browsers support.
+Unfortunately, that function doesn't return a true array of elements, so we can't use array methods such as `forEach()` to iterate through those elements.
 There's a trick, however, that will let us convert the returned list into a true array.
-The following code shows the trick; it calls the `[].slice.call()` function with the "not quite array" object as its parameter.
+The following code shows this trick; it calls the `[].slice.call()` function with the "not quite array" object as its parameter.
 The result is a true array with all of its useful methods.

 ``` {.javascript .numberLines}
 [].slice.call(document.querySelectorAll('#map path'))